lgaland/PN7160_Raspberry_Pi/README.md

 ./rebuild.sh
 ```

-> ⚠️ Kernel compilation may take several hours on the Raspberry Pi.
+> ⚠️ Kernel compilation may take some time on the Raspberry Pi.

 ---